Bethenny Frankel Weighs In On Jill Zarin’s Return To ‘RHONY’ On Twitter

 “[Bethenny Frankel] has made it clear that if they are tempted to take Jill back full time, she will quit the show,” a show insider told Radar Online on March 8.
 “It’s either her or Jill!”

-As the insider explained, Jill Zarin filmed during The Real Housewives of New York City Season 9 with LuAnn de Lesseps and will appear in footage from her wedding to Tom D’agostino.
+As the insider explained, Jill Zarin filmed during Season 9 with LuAnn de Lesseps and will appear in footage from her wedding to Tom D’agostino.
 Meanwhile, Bethenny Frankel was not invited to the nuptials due to her allegations of the groom’s cheating.

 “[Bethenny Frankel]’s livid that Jill is trying to steal the spotlight,” the insider added.
 “She had to go naked and make out with Sonja [Morgan] to get any attention.”